 We can produce net zero concrete buildings today by following the practices of CALGreen.
 Combining concrete’s insulating characteristics and heat capacity to maintain comfortable interior temperatures with an energy-efficient HVAC system goes a long way toward carbon neutrality.
+Where it’s practical, deep water cooling can dramatically reduce the carbon footprint for air conditioning.
 You can go even further by mimicking termite “architecture” to promote convection currents inside the building.
 Beyond that, minimizing and reusing waste materials, installing solar panels, and designing for durability all contribute to the end result.
 That is, over the lifetime of the building, it can be carbon neutral.

 Structural design for a lower carbon footprint